hyphacoop/one.compost.digital/content/pieces/back/index.md

 ## SHOUT OUTS ＼(￣▽￣)／

-thank you _jennifer seaman cook_ for embarking on this journey with us!
+thank you jennifer seaman cook for embarking on this journey with us!

-what would we do without you, _dawn walker_ ?? your support + wisdom has been invaluable
+what would we do without you, dawn walker? your support+wisdom has been invaluable

 big s/o to _maggie oates_ for the incredible work adding alt texts to all the images on this site and making it more accessible.

-## ༓༝̩̩̥͙ ⊹ if you like COMPOST you might wanna check these out ⊹༝̩̩̥͙ ༓
+## ༓༝̩̩̥͙ ⊹ if u like COMPOST check these out ⊹༝̩̩̥͙ ༓

 ```
 https://disco.coop/